ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 Above implementation can also empty the array.
 But not recommended to use often.

-### 7. How to check if an object is an array or not?
+## Question 7.
+How to check if an object is an array or not?
 > The best way to find whether an object is instance of a particular class or not using `toString` method from `Object.prototype`

 ```javascript